Flutterwave/Node-v3/documentation/beneficiary.md

 ## Fetch a beneficiary

-This describes how to get a single transfer beneficiary details
+This section describes how to get a single transfer beneficiary details.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');